devduvan/proof-of-concept/readme.md

 npm run deploy --env=test
 ```

-- _For deploy the local environment is not necessary pass the flag --env_
+- _For deploy the local environment is not necessary pass the argument --env_
-- When we deploy our local environment, it's possible that the shared stack fail, because we are using API Gateway HTTP v2 that is a paid service of localstack.
-So we can ignore this error but don't worry, the other resources are created with success and for simulate the API in local environment we going to use sls offline.\_
+- _When we deploy our local environment, it's possible that the shared stack fail, because we are using API Gateway HTTP v2 that is a paid service of localstack.
+So we can ignore this error but don't worry, the other resources are created with success and for simulate the API in local environment we going to use sls offline._
 - _For your first deploy, make sure that you already bootstrap the environment_

 ## Backend